joelimyx/Stormky/README.md

 # STORMKY

-## A weather app with Material Design 3
+## A weather app written in Kotlin with Material Design 3